pubkey/rxdb/docs-src/quickstart.md

 ### Update a document

 There are multiple ways to update a RxDocument.
-The simpliest one is the `modify` method that takes a plain JavaScript function which mutates the document state and returns the mutated version.
+The simplest one is the `modify` method that takes a plain JavaScript function which mutates the document state and returns the mutated version.

 ```ts